-This cactus was labeled Mammillaria celsiana but, according to Plants of the World Online by Kew and Llifle, Mammillaria celsiana is a synonym of Mammillaria muehlenpfordtii.
+This cactus was labeled Mammillaria celsiana but that name is a synonym of Mammillaria muehlenpfordtii.

 Mammillaria muehlenpfordtii C.F.Först. is the correct and accepted scientific name for this species of Mammillaria.
 It was named and described by Carl Friedrich Förster in Allgemeine Gartenzeitung in 1847.

 The synonym, Mammillaria celsiana Lem. was named and described by Charles Antoine Lemaire in Cactearum Genera Nova Speciesque Novae in 1839.

 I bought this plant from Lowe’s on clearance on September 21, 2018.
-It was laying on the shelf, out of its pot with very little soil on it roots or in the pot.
+It was laying on the shelf, out of its pot with very little soil on its roots or in the pot.
 I picked up and looked at it and decided to give it a good home.
 It has kind of an interesting club-shape.
 The label says:

 “Mammillaria celsiana, native of Mexico (San Louis Potosi northwest to Oaxaca), is a globular cactus.
 Golden radial spines with long gold centrals and white woolly areoles.
 Rings of small carmine flowers in the spring.
 Protect from frost.
 Provide bright light; hardy to 35° F; to 7” tall.
 Water thoroughly when soil is dry.”